 - It initially divides the entire screen into two sections, the top half and bottom half, and then offers them to the user one at a time.

-ScanBuddy initially divides the entire screen into two sections, the top half and bottom half, and then offers them to you one at a time.
-Once you pick, for example, the bottom half of the screen, then ScanBuddy divides the selected bottom section into two sections again, the left half (lower left quarter of the entire screen), and the right section (bottom right quarter of the entire screen), and offers those to you one at a time until you operate your switch again to indicate which of those two sections contains the target location.
+- Once the user picks, for example, the bottom half of the screen, then it divides the selected bottom section into two sections again, the left half (lower left quarter of the entire screen), and the right section (bottom right quarter of the entire screen), and offers those to the user one at a time until they operate their switch again to indicate which of those two sections contains the target location.